Spring Garden Revival

 Dennis’s landscape, shaped by glacial till and rocky soils, supports both native and invasive brush species.
 Common invasive species include:

-- Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, sanitize equipment between sites, and dispose of viable seeds at a landfill (never compost or chip).
-Coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources for guidance.
-Be alert for hazardous vegetation like poison ivy, ticks (Lyme disease), and wild parsnip.
-Promote native restoration with oak woodland and native shrubs, working with Mass Audubon and local conservation groups.
+• Oriental Bittersweet (Celastrus orbiculatus) Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, sanitize equipment between sites, and dispose of viable seeds at a landfill (never compost or chip).
+Hazardous vegetation like poison ivy, wild parsnip, and tick habitats are common—use protective clothing and check for ticks.
+For invasive management, coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources.
+For health concerns, contact:

 Dennis Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas